 So what are the real differences between the two, and which one is right for your particular body?
-Implants that are inserted on top of the muscle (subglandular) are placed between your natural breast tissue and your chest muscle.
-Implants that are placed under the muscle (submuscular) are inserted beneath the muscle and also your natural breast tissue.
+Breast implants that are inserted on top of the muscle (subglandular) are placed between your natural breast tissue and your chest muscle.
+Breast implants that are placed under the muscle (submuscular) are inserted beneath the muscle and also your natural breast tissue.

 No two people are exactly the same and so the choice between over or under the muscle beast implants should be completely dependent on your body type and personal preference.